What’s better than one image that appeals to your target audience? Ten, all maximized as rich content and integrated into a single, effective ad.

-In this article, we’re going to give you a brief overview of carousel ads, explain how businesses use them to their advantage, and share four major best practices and tips, along with plenty of examples, to help you start creating your own carousel ads today.
+In this article, we’ll show you several Facebook carousel ad examples, explain how businesses use them to their advantage, and share four major best practices and tips to help you start creating your own carousel ads today.

 What are carousel ads?